-We will complete the following procedures before your child is given the compression treatment:
+We will complete the following procedures before you are given the compression treatment:

-- Ask your child to visit the bathroom to empty their bladder before we complete any procedures - Measure your child's height, weight and skin temperature - Get your child to lie on a bed for 20 minutes to allow their body to adjust before taking some ultrasound pictures.
-We will cover their arm or leg with a towel, except while measuring - Ask your child some questions during this 20 minute adjustment time, including what is their preferred hand or leg - Take ultrasound pictures of three different places on their arms or legs - Following the ultrasound we will measure: - 1.
-Around their arms or legs using a tape measure - 2.
+- Ask you to visit the bathroom to empty your bladder before we complete any procedures - Measure your height, weight and skin temperature - Ask you to lie on a bed for 20 minutes to allow your body to adjust before taking some ultrasound pictures.
+You will need to remove any compression garment you are wearing.
+We will cover your affected arm or leg with a towel except while measuring - Ask you some questions during this 20 minute adjustment time, including what is your preferred hand or leg, and how you manage the lymphoedema on a day-to-day basis

+- Take ultrasound pictures of three different places on your arms or legs - Following the ultrasound we will measure: - 1.
+Around your arms or legs using a tape measure - 2.
 How much the skin pushes back using a small machine called an Indurometer.
-This rests on your child's arm or leg and presses on the skin - 3.
-How stretchy their skin is by using an elasticity measure, which has a tiny cup that sucks on the skin - 4.
+This rests on your arm or leg and presses on the skin - 3.
+How stretchy your skin is by using an elasticity measure, which has a tiny cup that sucks on the skin - 4.
 How much moisture or water there is in the skin using a moisture meter - 5.
 The amount of water in the arm or leg by doing a Bioimpedance test.
-This involves placing some sticky patches in different places on their arms and legs.
+This involves placing some sticky patches in different places on your arms and legs.